top of page

 I don't live in the Netherlands.
 Can I still become a member?

 Yes, absolutely!
 The Historisch Schermgilde Limburg serves the entire Meuse-Rhine Euregion and place of residence is not a requirement in order to become a member.
-Our members are from the Netherlands, Belgium, and Germany.
+Our members live in the Netherlands, Belgium, and Germany.

 (Note: when you become a member of the Historisch Schermgilde Limburg, you will be registered with the Dutch HEMA federation due to insurance policies)